Military Motivation: Special Challenges And Techniques

 The Desire To Be Competent

 On one level, people want to be competent enough to avoid punishments and other negative consequences.
-Once you become competent, you may feel the desire to do even more.
+On another level, once you become competent, you may feel the desire to do even more.
 That's when the desire to attain mastery becomes your motivator.

 The Desire To Make Progress

 The desire to see ongoing progress can motivate you in the long-term.
-"Progress" is too vague, though.
-Once you define for yourself what you mean by progress, you can gain motivation as you work toward it.
+"Progress" is a vague term, though.
+You have to define what progress means to you, and then you can gain motivation as you work toward it.

 Military Motivation Techniques

 Military motivation techniques can be applied to all walks of life.
 Still, if you're in the military, these techniques may be more important to your daily life than for a civilian.
-For example, Navy SEAL motivation needs to be stronger and more reliable than motivation to do an ordinary 9-5 job.
-The following are some of the techniques you can use to boost your motivation.
+For example, Navy SEAL motivation needs to be stronger and more reliable than motivation to do an ordinary 9 to 5 job.
+Following are some of the techniques you can use to boost your motivation.

 Accepting The Difficulty Of Your Position

 Start by accepting the drawbacks and difficulties that come with the job you're in in the military.
-If you're in the Marines, corps motivation comes partly from the knowledge that, yes, it will be hard.
+If you're in the Marine Corps, for example, motivation comes partly from the knowledge that, yes, it will be hard.
 You can't skate your way through a critical mission.

 Know as much as you can about what kind of situation you'll be facing.
 Then, remember your commitment and find a way to accept whatever lies ahead of you.